 Out-of-County policies pertaining to travel expenses for employees paid from county activity funds (Project 2015) are the same as all travel forms.
 The following budget numbers are to be used for substitute teachers and travel when using Project 2015 funds:

-Substitute teachers 5100-750-2015

-Travel 5100-330-2015

-The Principal must sign the Temporary Duty Assignment form.
+Substitute teachers5100-750-2015Travel5100-330-2015The Principal must sign the Temporary Duty cost of trip.

-In-State Travel limited to actual cost of trip.
+Assignment form.
+In-State Travel limited to actual

 Out-of-State Travel limited to actual cost of trip.